 Finally, among the sites that caught our attention, Portuguese Free Lessons is the one that targets Brazilian Portuguese best via specific modules that deal with topics such as irregular verbs, articles, prepositions, and how to introduce yourself to a native speaker in Brazil.

 You will also have access to some cultural facts regarding the history of Brazil and a fairly rich and complete list of vocabulary words particular to Brazilian Portuguese.

 There are many ways to immerse yourself in the Portuguese language and its culture.

 An effective method may be to watch a film in Portuguese.
-It may be a film you’ve already seen, in which case you will know the story already, and therefore it will be easier to learn some Portuguese words effectively.
+It may be a film you’ve already seen, in which case you will already know the story, and therefore it will be easier to learn some Portuguese words effectively.
 You can do the exact same thing with a TV show.

 Many Youtube channels also offer interesting content to help you to review concepts you’ve already learned with your Portuguese tutor.

 You can have a look at Polyglot Pablo, a YouTube sensation offering language learning via YouTube and for many languages.
 He has a very simple method: proposing a large number of sentences in Portuguese.
 This is ideal if your goal is to progress with topics of daily life because you are going to go spend a few weeks or months in Portugal or Brazil.

 The Hugo Ferreira Pires channel focuses on more specific areas of learning that respond to a desire for global learning of the Portuguese-speaking language (accent or pronunciation, the use of verbs in the Portuguese language, etc.).